GSA-TTS/identity-dev-docs/_pages/openid-connect.md

 * **scope** *required*
   Example: `openid email`

   Space-separated string of scopes to request permission for.
+The authorization page will display a list of the attributes being requested.
+Applications should request the minumum attributes and scopes needed.

   Possible values:
    - `openid`
    - `address`
    - `email`
    - `phone`
    - `profile`
+   - `social_security_number`

 * **state** *required*